 Your home’s lighting is serious business.
-The type of lighting you select can affect your mood, impact your home’s resale value and alter the functionality of your property.
-The following 8 suggestions can help you take your current lighting plan and point it in the direction of terrific!
+The type of lighting you select can affect your mood, impact your home’s resale value, and alter the functionality of your property.
+The following eight suggestions can help you take your current lighting plan and make it terrific!

 1. Use Task Lights

-Task lights play an important role in rooms like the kitchen, study, library and workshop.
+Task lights are important in rooms like the kitchen, study, library, and workshop.
 Usually found on the underside of cabinets, most task lights are bright and somewhat lacking in aesthetic beauty.
-What they lack in visual appeal they make up for in usefulness.
-Task lights make it easier to complete the work that needs to be done in a localized area, which can make your home’s work spaces more functional and pleasant.
+What they lack in visual appeal, they make up for in usefulness.
+Task lights make it easier to complete the work that needs to be done in a localized area, making your home’s workspaces more functional and pleasant.

 2. Take Advantage of Natural Light

-Here in Southern California daylight is our most abundant natural resource.
-Using natural light inside your home can lower your DWP bill and make your room interiors more attractive.
+Here in Southern California, daylight is our most abundant natural resource.
+Natural light inside your home can lower your DWP bill and make your room interiors more attractive.
 To maximize the daylight that enters your home, follow these tips:

-- Put up sheers or very light colored cotton curtains.
+• Put up sheer or very light-colored cotton curtains.

 3. Consider the Room’s Purpose

 Before you can light a room appropriately, you must first consider how the room will be used.
 Where will you sit?
 What will you do in that room?
-The purpose of each room should affect on the type of lighting you choose.
-Living rooms, for example, are commonly used as a seating area for large family groups as well as individuals.
-Using a combination of bright overhead lights and small lamps will ensure that your living room has adequate lighting options for both of these purposes.
+The purpose of each room should affect the type of lighting you choose.
+Living rooms, for example, are commonly used as seating areas for large family groups as well as individuals.
+Combining bright overhead lights and small lamps will ensure that your living room has adequate lighting options for both purposes.

 4. Know the Options